moneil/DSKTool/README.md

 # OSCELOT DSKTOOL

+NOTE: THIS PROJECT IS NOT PRODUCTION READY.
+THIS NOTICE WILL BE REMOVED WHEN THE PROJECT IS COMPLETE.
+(Thank you!)

 This project is a Django/Python and Learn REST replacement for the Original York DSK Building Block for Learn.

 This tool may be run on your desktop, on a remote server, or in the cloud on a PaaS of your choosing.